Hillsborough Township School District

 The Hillsborough Township School District is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from Hillsborough Township in Somerset County, in the U.S. state of New Jersey.
 Students from Millstone attend the district's schools, originally as part of a sending/receiving relationship; the New Jersey commissioner of education merged Millstone's non-operating school district with the Hillsborough Township School District, effective July 1, 2009.

 As of the 2020–21 school year, the district, comprising nine schools, had an enrollment of 7,288 students and 596.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.2:1.

 The district is classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

+History

+Previously the district had free half-day kindergarten programs but not free full day kindergarten programs; New Jersey law allows school districts to have half-day kindergarten, and New Jersey law does not have kindergarten as a required educational stage.
+The district had an option where parents could pay to have their kindergarten-aged children in school the full day with an extension focused on playtime.

+In December 2025 the school district enacted plans to create a full day kindergarten program, and it at the time was one of the few remaining school districts in the state to not have full day kindergarten.
+The district planned to change school attendance boundaries to accommodate larger numbers of students.
+Over 100 students are affected by the changes in attendance boundaries.